USS Henry R. Mallory: World War II

 In the early stages of World War II for the United States, the War Shipping Administration requisitioned Henry R. Mallory for use as a civilian-manned troopship in July 1942.
 Remaining under the operation of her owners, Agwilines Inc, she began operation on U.S. Army schedules in July 1942, when she sailed from New York to Belfast.
 On 6 July 1942, along with SS Cathcart, she rescued survivors of the British merchantmen SS Westmoreland, which had been torpedoed by German submarine U-566 220 nautical miles northward of Bermuda (unfortunately, HMS Sumar and USS Gannet (AM-41) had left Bermuda after receipt of the Westmoreland's distress signal on 2 June 1942, and, unaware of the rescue of Westmoreland's crew, fell prey to German submarine U-653 which sank USS Gannet at 0142 Hours on 8 June with the loss of sixteen lives).
 After her return to New York in August, she made way to Boston from whence she sailed to Saint John, Wabana, Newfoundland; Sydney, Nova Scotia; and Halifax, before returning to New York in October.

 After first sailing to Boston and Newport, Rhode Island, Henry R. Mallory departed New York as a part of Convoy SC-118 headed for Liverpool via Halifax on 24 January 1943.
 The crew on board Henry R. Mallory consisted of 9 officers, 68 crewmen, and 34 United States Navy Armed Guard (who manned the 11 guns on deck).
 Also on board were 383 passengers, consisting of 2 civilians, 136 from the U.S. Army, 72 from the U.S. Marine Corps, and 173 from the U.S. Navy.
 As the convoy, which consisted of 60 ships and 26 escorts, sailed near Iceland, a "wolfpack" of Kriegsmarine U-boats attacked the convoy repeatedly over a four-day period.
 Some 20 U-boats participated, ultimately sinking 12 Allied ships, including Henry R. Mallory; three U-boats were lost.

-It was at 06:59 on 7 February 1943 when, traveling in station 33 of the convoy, Henry R. Mallory was hit by one torpedo launched from around 600 nmi south-southwest of Iceland.
-Hit in the number three hold on the starboard side, the ship began settling by the stern and listing to port, and sank at about 07:30.
-Of Henry R. Mallory's ten lifeboats, only three were successfully launched, holding 175 men.
+It was at 06:59 on 7 February 1943 when, traveling in station 33 of the convoy, Henry R. Mallory was hit by a torpedo launched from around 600 nmi south-southwest of Iceland.
+Hit in the number three hold on the starboard side, the ship began settling by the stern, listing to port and sank at about 07:30.
+Of Henry R. Mallory's ten lifeboats, only three were launched, holding 175 men.
 Many other men jumped overboard for rafts in the water.